SynBioDex/SBOL-visual/font/readme.md

 * Create a layer for each glyph in Inkscape via Menu:Extensions/Typography/Add Glyph Layer
 * Add DNA baseline if required according to specification
 * Ungroup if required
-* Convert from strokes to paths
+* Convert from strokes and objects to paths
 * Combine paths
 * Center & Align
 * Save all layers as one svg